South Dakota Freedom Caucus: Intra-party relationship

-2020 presidential election
+Budget reform and spending

+In 2026, the Caucus criticized the fiscal year 2027 budget for its expansion of the state government and increased spending, claiming it violates the values of the Republican Party.

+Election reform

 In the aftermath of the 2020 presidential election, Freedom Caucus members supported efforts to recount votes and overhaul the voting process.
 In August 2022, the Caucus requested that Governor Kristi Noem and Attorney General Mark Vargo "preserve" the 2020 election results for re-evaluation.
 Caucus member Rep. Julie Frye-Mueller introduced legislation to expand investigations into voter addresses and identities, but this was rejected by the House, including non-Freedom Caucus Republicans.